lambdaclass/cairo-vm_in_go/README.md

 ##### RangeCheck

 When working with field elements within the range [0, 2^128), it's important to ensure that these values remain within the specified bounds to prevent unexpected behavior and errors.
+This check is also used along other operations in many functions, like asserting if a number fits in 250 bits, or exists in other range.
 We perform range checks and comparisons using the following approach:

 Once we have a RangeCheckRunner that implements the basic builtin interface methods, let's see how this implementation is done: